modxcms/evolution/assets/snippets/AjaxSearch/ajaxSearch_readme.txt

         contain another call to this snippet for displaying results.

     &addJscript [1 | 0] (Default: 1)
-        If you want the prototype and the scriptaculous libraries added to the header of your pages automatically set this to 1.
+        If you want the Mootools library added to the header of your pages automatically set this to 1.
 Set to 0 if you do not want them inculded automatically.